ChetanMestry3074/Temporary-master/MarketREADME.md

 ---

-This README provides a comprehensive guide to understanding, setting up, and using the Stock Dashboard API.
-Let me know if you'd like further customization!
+This README provides a comprehensive guide to understanding and setting up.